-The example schematic shown in Figure 3-2 is for a dendritic river system.
+The example schematic shown in the figure above is for a dendritic river system.
 Arrows are automatically drawn on the schematic in the assumed positive flow direction.
 Junctions (red circles) are automatically formed as reaches are connected.
 As shown, the user is require to provide a river and reach identifier for each reach, as well as an identifier for each junction.

 HEC-RAS has the ability to model river systems that range from a single reach model to complicated networks.
 A "network" model is where river reaches split apart and then come back together, forming looped systems.
-An example schematic of a looped stream network is shown in Figure 3-3.
+An example schematic of a looped stream network is shown in the figure below.